-This machine is not designed for use in hazardous areas.
 An explosion can occur if the machine is operated in these areas.
 This can result in death, serious injury or material damage.

-• Never operate this machine in hazardous areas.
+Never operate this machine in the above mentioned areas.

 Machine design

 The regulations and standards used as the basis to design and test this machine are stamped on the rating plate.